SCOPE OF THIS CHAPTER

-Depending on the level of service for the child and family and the vulnerability of the child, local authorities may wish to consider including an element in the review which is independent of the service provider and those with Parental Responsibility, for example arranging for an 'independent' chair with a role similar to the role of the IRO in the case of a Child Looked After.
+Depending on the level of service for the child and family and the vulnerability of the child, local authorities may wish to consider including an element in the review which is independent of the service provider and those with Parental Responsibility, for example arranging for an 'independent' chair with a role similar to the role of the IRO in the case of a looked after child.

-Reviews are less frequent than for Children Looked After in Situation 3.
+Reviews are less frequent than for looked after children in Situation 3:

 - The first review must take place within 3 months of the start of the first placement;

 - Second and subsequent reviews must take place at intervals of not more than 6 months;

 - Reviews may be convened earlier, e.g. at the request of the child, parents or carer; or in cases where the child is particularly vulnerable; or where the child is provided with a high level of short breaks.

 5.4 Children in receipt of Short Breaks under Section 20 Children Act 1989 (Situation 3)